Solund Municipality: Utvær

 One cannot travel any further west in Norway and still be on solid ground.
 There are no longer any permanent residents on the island of Utvær, but there are always two people on duty at the lighthouse.
 To visit Utvær one has to travel by boat.
 There is a service available on request from Kolgrov all year round.
 In the summer season there is a scheduled service with departures from Hardbakke, Eivindvik, and Korssund.

 The County Governor of Vestland declared Utvær to be a nature reserve.
 This decision applies to the Utvær island group and surrounding sea.
-An exception is made for the island of Utvær itself and the sea immediately around it.
-The Norwegian Riksantikvar (preservation of Norwegian heritage) has made a proposal to preserve the lighthouse itself.
+An exception is made for the island of Utvær itself and the sea immediately around it since people live and work there.
+The Norwegian Riksantikvaren has made a proposal to preserve the lighthouse itself.

 In the Middle Ages, Utvær Chapel was located to the south of the existing settlement.
 It is somewhat uncertain when the chapel was built.
 The first written references to if appear in the work of Bjørgynar Kalveskinn from 1320.
 The chapel had an income from gifts and fishing tithes.
 In the 17th century the chapel owned 15 cows and 27 sheep that were rented out.
 Later on in the 17th century the chapel of Utvær was robbed by Scottish pirates.

 The chapel was made of timber and was approximately 7.5 × 6.3 m, and it could seat a congregation of about 120.
 The chapel bell from 1641 is currently exhibited at the Heibergske Samlingar exhibition in Kaupanger.
 Four sermons a year were held in the chapel and the priest had to come by boat from Eivindvik.
 He was often stranded on the islands nearer the mainland as a result of bad weather.
 In 1718 the chapel was moved into the island of Husøy (Husøy Chapel).
 It was pulled down at the end of the 19th century when Straumen church was inaugurated.

 The lighthouse burned down in February 1945 during an allied air attack during World War II.
 The lighthouse was reconstructed from 1948 to 1952.
 The lighthouse itself took on a different form from previously and the "balcony" on the top was one storey lower.